 Location: Rising from the corner of Ruede Sèvres and Boulevard Raspail like a great ocean liner from the golden age of cruising, Hôtel Lutetia is moored in the Parisian district of Saint-Germain-des-Prés.
 The artistic heyday of this vibrant neighbourhood – beloved by Pablo Picasso, Ernest Hemingway and Simone de Beauvoir – peaked in the mid-20th century, but its streets still buzz with creative energy.
 Built in 1910 by the owners of the nearby Bon Marché department store as accommodation for its patrons, the Lutetia has since been owned by the Taittinger Champagne family, Starwood Hotels, and, finally, property group The Set, which bought it in 2010.
-Following a four-year,£179 million renovation overseen by French architect Jean-Paul Wilmotte, the hotel reopened last year.
+Following a four-year,£179 million renovation overseen by French architect Jean-Michel Wilmotte, the hotel reopened last year.

 Architecture: A regular at the old Lutetia, Wilmotte had a particular empathy for the building which – as the only grand hotel on the Left Bank and a former haunt of everyone from James Joyce to Charles de Gaulle – retains a special place in Parisians’ hearts.
 Constructed of glass, steel and concrete in a style that straddles the transition from art nouveau to art deco, the hotel was state of the art in its day, but after a century of continuous service had become tired.
 Wilmotte’s vision was for a bright new aesthetic – an update for contemporary travellers that would at the same time accentuate the hotel’s original DNA.